 I know, I know, scrambled eggs are considered an easy dish to make, but there was a time long ago when I didn’t know the secrets of perfect egg scrambling and chances are there are others out there.
-If you already know how to scramble an egg check out some of these awesome breakfast dishes HERE (blueberry buckle–cake for breakfast!?
-YES, please), and HERE (Healthy Egg McMuffins), and HERE (banana muffins).
+If you already know how to scramble an egg check out some of these awesome breakfast dishes.

-Now, for those who want to learn how to make delicious, yellow, fluffy eggs, I will teach you now.
+Now, for those who want to learn how to make delicious, yellow, fluffy eggs, here we go.

 The key to fluffy eggs is whisking.
 You better have a whisk and some muscle power ready for this, you’ll need it.
 Whisking incorporates air and air makes eggs fluffier.
 Fluffier is better, right!?
 Also, NO high heat.
 You want the heat to be medium-low.
 One of the only things I remember from Home Ec in 9th grade was when my teacher said, “eggs like low heat.”
 I don’t know why, but it has obviously stuck with me.
 Scrambling eggs isn’t a race, you don’t have to rush to get them cooked.
 Be patient or you’ll end up with rubbery, flat, brown, ugly eggs.
 Ugly eggs are still edible, but this post is about beautiful eggs.